a-nick-fischer/clei/README.md

     ]
   }
 ```
-(Yes, we're not proxying in this example - WIP)

 ## Do we need another API gateway?
 No, probably we don't.
 Is it a great opportunity to learn and improve my Elixir skills?
 Definitely😃.